ibm-cloud-docs/FileStorage/replication.md

 - A snapshot is taken;
 - The replication cycle is completed;
 - The just-taken data snapshot is activated;
-- And, the source volume is made active for mounting.
+- And the source volume is made active for mounting.

-Be aware that once a failback is initiated, the **replication relationship is once again flipped**.
-Your source volume is restored as your source volume, and your target volume once again is the target volume as indicated by the **LUN Name** followed by **REP**.
+Be aware that when a failback is initiated, the replication relationship is flipped again.
+Your source volume is restored as your source volume, and your target volume is the target volume again as indicated by the **REP** that follows the LUN Name.

 Failbacks are initiated under **Storage** > **{{site.data.keyword.filestorage_short}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}..

-1. Click on your active Endurance LUN (“target”).
+1. Click your active Endurance LUN ("target").
-2. Click on the **Replica** tab and click the **Actions** link in the upper-right corner.
+2. Click the **Replica** tab and click **Actions** in the upper-right corner.
 3. Select **failback**.
-   You will receive a message across the top of the page stating the failover is in progress.
-Additionally, an icon will appear next to your volume on the **{{site.data.keyword.filestorage_short}}** indicating that an active transaction is occurring.
+   Expect a message across the top of the page stating the failover is in progress.
+Additionally, an icon appears next to your volume indicating that an active transaction is occurring.
 Hovering over the icon produces a dialog indicating the transaction.
-The icon will disappear once the transaction is complete.
-During the failback process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
+The icon disappears when the transaction is complete. <br /> During the failback process, configuration-related actions are read only.
+You can't edit any snapshot schedule, change snapshot space, and so on.
 The event is logged in replication history.
-   Another message will let you know when your source volume is live.
-Your target volume will now have an Inactive status.
+5. When your source volume is live, your target volume will become Inactive.
-4. Click the **View All {{site.data.keyword.filestorage_short}}** link in the top right corner.
+4. Click **View All {{site.data.keyword.filestorage_short}}** in the upper-right corner.
-5. Click on your active Endurance LUN (source).
-This volume will now have an **Active** status.
+5. Click your active LUN (source).
+This volume is now in an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-file-storage.html) for instructions.

-## How Do I See My Replication History?
+## How do I see my replication history?

-Replication history is viewed on the **Audit Log** via the **Account** tab under **Manage** .
-Both the primary and replica volumes will display identical replication history, which includes
+Replication history is viewed on the **Audit Log** on the **Account** tab under **Manage**.
+Both the primary and replica volumes display identical replication history, which includes

 - Type for replication (failover or failback)
 - When it was initiated,